railroadmedia/vuesora/docs/style-guide/README.md

 ### Component Structure

 All components should follow the same property structure.
-Tell a top down story with your component, in the order it happens, all properties should ideally be in the order displayed:
+Try to tell a top down story with your component, in the order it happens.

+All properties should ideally be in the order displayed:

 ```javascript
 export default {